{

 "unknowns": [

-"The specific details and scope of the Trump administration's executive order on AI cyber defense.",
+"The specific details and enforcement mechanisms of the US executive order.",

 ],